 Consider your internet speed.
 If your internet plan produces a 300 Mbps speed, an 8×4 channel modem (with a max theoretical speed of 343 Mbps or about 215 Mbps in actual speed) would not get you your full speed you are paying for with your ISP.
 However, a 16×4 channel modem (max theoretical speed of 686 Mbps or about 372 Mbps in actual speed) would allow you to achieve your full speed.

-Even if your modem produces a faster speed than your internet plan (e.g. a DOCSIS 3.1 modem), future-proofing benefits you sooner or later.
+Even if your modem is capable of a faster speed than your current internet plan (e.g. a DOCSIS 3.1 modem), future-proofing benefits you in time.
 Read more below about advertised modem speeds.